The Exchange In-Place Hold & eDiscovery is a very powerful tool that can help us to accomplish three main tasks.

 After the search operation was ended, we need to decide

-- Keep the search results in Discovery Search Mailbox – this option is relevant is a scenario of recovery mail items or a scenario in which we need the mail items that was found as evidence.
+- Keep the search results in Discovery Search Mailbox – this option is relevant is a scenario of recovery mail items or a scenario in which we need the mail items that were found as evidence.
 By default, the mail items will be saved in an Exchange dedicated system mailbox that is automatically created and named as – Discovery Search Mailbox.

 - Keep the search results in other Mailboxes – in case that we prefer to save the mail items from the search result in another mailbox and not in the default Exchange Discovery Search Mailbox, we can do so.
 The option to choose other mailboxes is available only when we activate In-place eDiscovery & hold via the PowerShell interface.